Which of the following was not one of the effects of the cotton boom?

 Why did some southerners believe their region was immune to the effects of the market revolution?
 Why was this thinking misguided?

-The largest group of whites in the South _______.
+The largest group of Whites in the South _______.

-- owned no slaves
+- enslaved no one

-- owned over one hundred slaves each
+- enslaved over one hundred people each

 John C. Calhoun argued for greater rights for southerners with which idea?

 How did defenders of slavery use the concept of paternalism to structure their ideas?

 - to annex new slave states

 - to prove they could raise an army